Kuwaiti Arabic: Varieties

 Historians and researchers usually demonstrate differences between the dialects using /sukkar/, the Kuwaiti word for "sugar", which has three different pronunciations depending on the speaker's dialect.
-It is pronounced ([ʃɪkər]) in Sharg dialect, Shakar ([ʃəkər]) in Fintaas dialect, and Shakir ([ʃakɪr]) in Jibla dialect.
+It is pronounced ([ʃɪkər]) in Sharq dialect, Shakar ([ʃəkər]) in Fintaas dialect, and Shakir ([ʃakɪr]) in Jibla dialect.

 Status

 Dashti identifies four varieties of Arabic in Kuwait.
 Classical Arabic (CA), the language of the Quran, the liturgical language of Islam, the religion of the vast majority of Kuwaitis, and old Arabic literature, Modern Standard Arabic (MSA), which is the medium of formal communication and school education.
 This variety is considered the second language of Kuwaitis as they are only introduced to when they start school.
 Kuwaiti Arabic (KA), the language of everyday's life and the symbol of the Kuwaiti identity.
 It is a symbol of prestige in the Kuwaiti society.
 The last variety is Educated Standard Arabic (ESA), in which the speaker mixes between MSA and KA.
 This language is used in Radio, TV, and academics' informal discussions.
 Kuwait is diglossic, like the rest of the Arab world, with the Arabic language being seen as the high variety, while Kuwaiti is seen more like a patois or a low-variety colloquial dialect of Arabic.

 Kuwaiti is the "normal" way of speaking in everyday's life and is acquired naturally at home and not taught at schools (as it is considered a mere dialect of the Arabic language by the public).

 After conducting several interviews with speakers of Kuwaiti, Akbar states that for many, speaking Kuwaiti is the most important criterion of being considered Kuwaiti.